pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 - Fragile: Minor changes force many changes in other modules.
 Then, that small change is likely to cause something else to break.
 - Immobile: If you want to use some part of code and you cannot because it's so entangled in other code.

+Structure is more important than behavior, but this contradicts "make it work and then make it right.".
+This is why when working on user stories, you first make it work and then you do not ever move on until you have the structure right.
+TDD follows this.